penyuan/octopus-bristol-docs/docs/meeting notes/regular-meetings-2022-12.md

     * Unequal power
 * For the report
   * Beware of an issue with thematic analysis, it's less about quantifying x people said y
+  * Acknowledge that there is still some possible self-selection going on

 #### Survey planning